 Union Gas is committed to minimizing the effects of our projects and operations on the environment.

-AECOM has been retained by Union Gas to prepare an environmental report to assess any potential environmental and socio-economic effects that may result from the project and outline plans for avoiding and/or mitigating any effects, where possible.
+AECOM was retained by Union Gas to prepare an Environmental Report to assess any potential environmental and socio-economic effects that may result from the project and outline plans for avoiding and/or mitigating any effects, where possible.
 Examples of potential environmental considerations that will be assessed in the report include, but are not limited to:

 - Existing land uses, local residents and businesses

 - Designated natural areas, woodlots, wetlands and other vegetation (e.g. hedgerows)